lavanyanigam/FAE-One-Layer-Is-Enough/README.md

 <img src="images/fae_arch.png" alt="Diagram of the FAE architecture" width="200">

-Let's assume FAE is a just a machine.
+Let's assume FAE is just a machine.
 This "machine" has three components bolted onto a frozen, pretrained encoder that never gets touched during training.

 ### 1. The Single-Attention Encoder